hope04302/Data-Structures-and-Algorithms/006. Graph/README.md

 # Graph

 Graph is one of non-linear data structure.
-It includes Vertexes and Edges.
+It includes "Vertices(VertexÀÇ º¹¼ö)" and "Edges".
 It expressed like "{A, B, C}".

 - seperate by type of edge